 Part of Cothill Fen is also a National Nature Reserve so access is already managed.
 Natural England and the Oxford Conservation Volunteers undertake footpath management/improvement specifically to ensure that people are discouraged from travelling 'off-track', while the marshy nature of the fen naturally assists in deterring off-track activity.
-The site is fairly remote (8 km south west of Oxford between the A338 and A34; 2 km south west of the B4017 and 0.5 km west of the village of Cothill) and generally accessible only by car.
-Car parking is limited which inherently limits the number of visitors at any time (according to the Natural England website, the nearest car park is 0.5km away).
+The site is fairly remote (8 km south west of Oxford between the A338 and A34; 2 km south west of the B4017 and 0.5 km west of the village of Cothill) and for most of the district is therefore realistically accessible only by car except from within relatively short distances (e.g. within 1km).
+However, for most preferred sites the vehicular route to the SAC is very convoluted and car parking at the SAC is very limited which inherently limits the number of visitors coming by this mode of transport at any time (according to the Natural England website, the nearest car park is 0.5km away).
+As such, visitor pressure from development sites beyond an easy walking or cycling distance is unlikely to arise.